MarineMorales/Comparative-Analysis-of-Neighborhoods/README.md

-# Comparative Analysis of Neighborhoods | Introduction
+# Comparative Analysis of Neighborhoods

 ## Business Brief
 As someone who's been used to relocate every two to three years, I frequently find myself needing to research new cities to assess their layouts and available amenities in order to decide where to settle next.
 This ongoing need to evaluate new locations drives the development of a tool that could: